mlwalker123/CSP_immunotherapy_model/README.md

 # CSP_immunotherapy_model
 XGBoost anti-PD1/PD-L1 immunotherapy model for hepatocellular carcinoma patients based on cGAS-STING-centric pathways
 ## Step 1: Configure  the  working  environment.
-        We recommend the use of conda for managing R version and R package versions.
+        We recommend the use of conda for managing R version and R package version.
         R 4.2.2
         xgboost 1.6.0.1
         Tip: If you are unable to ensure that the version of R is 4.2.2 within the conda environment, the version 4.2.0 is also acceptable.